Battle of France: Deployment

 The French Army comprised three army groups; the 2nd and 3rd Army Groups defended the Maginot Line to the east; the 1st Army Group (General Gaston Billotte) was on the western (left) flank, ready to move into the Low Countries.
 Initially positioned on the left flank near the coast, the Seventh Army, reinforced by a Division Légère Mécanique (DLM, mechanised light division), was intended to move to the Netherlands via Antwerp.
 To the south of the Seventh Army were the motorised divisions of the BEF, which would advance to the Dyle Line on the right flank of the Belgian army, from Leuven (Louvain) to Wavre.
 The First Army, reinforced by two DLM and with a Division Cuirassée (DCR, Armoured Division) in reserve, would defend the Gembloux Gap between Wavre and Namur.
 The southernmost army involved in the move forward into Belgium was the French Ninth Army, which had to cover the Meuse sector between Namur to the north of Sedan.

-Lord Gort, commander of the BEF, expected to have two or three weeks to prepare for the Germans to advance 100 km to the Dyle but the Germans arrived in four days.
+Gort expected to have two or three weeks to prepare for the Germans to advance 100 km to the Dyle but the Germans arrived in four days.
 The Second Army was expected to form the "hinge" of the movement and remain entrenched.
 It was to face the elite German armoured divisions in their attack at Sedan.
 It was given low priority for manpower, anti-aircraft and anti-tank weapons and air support, consisting of five divisions; two were over-age reservist Serie B divisions and the 3rd North African Division.
 Considering their training and equipment, they had to cover a long front and formed a weak point of the French defence system.
-GQG had anticipated that the Ardennes forest would be impassable to tanks, even though Belgian army and French intelligence warned them of long armour and transport columns crossing the Ardennes and being stuck in a huge traffic-jam for some time.
+GQG had anticipated that the Ardennes Forest would be impassable to tanks, even though Belgian army and French intelligence warned them of long armour and transport columns crossing the Ardennes and being stuck in a huge traffic-jam for some time.
 French war games in 1937 and 1938 had shown that the Germans could penetrate the Ardennes; Corap called it "idiocy" to think that the enemy could not get through.
 Gamelin ignored the evidence, as it was not in line with his strategy.